 We are often looking for talented writers who can share insights and advice with our readers.
 Many of our writers are professional journalists; some are not.
 The key is that they know how to write for readers in their 50s and beyond with the ability to understand their concerns and needs.
 The editors at Next Avenue receive a large number of queries each week, and as part of our commitment to offer a diverse selection of content, our editorial team meets regularly.
 We will respond to writers within approximately four to six weeks; earlier when possible.
 If the query has a time-sensitive peg, those will be addressed separately and more quickly.
 We thank you for your patience.

 Before sending a pitch to Next Avenue, be sure you can answer these three questions:

 Why Us?
-In other words, be sure your story idea is a Next Avenue story, for our audience.
-And do a quick search of our site to be sure we haven't already published a story just like it.
+Be sure your story idea is a Next Avenue story, for our audience.
+Do a quick search of our site to be sure we haven't already published a similar story in the past year.

 Why You?
-In other words, make a compelling case why are you the writer we should hire for this story.
+Make a compelling case for why you are the writer we should hire for this story.

 Why Now?
-In other words, be sure you can explain why we should publish this story in coming days or weeks.
-It helps if there's a news peg or a seasonal peg or something has changed warranting the story.
+Please tell us why we should publish this story in coming days or weeks.
+It helps if there's a news hook or a seasonal peg or something has changed warranting the story.